venmurasu/venmurasu-search/README.md

 ```
 make run
 ```
-First run should build the index and start the app and is accessible from `http://localhost:8094`
+Before this, build the index.
+Then the app is accessible from `http://localhost:8094`

 ### To run as docker